apigee-labs/rapier/README.md

 In Rapier APIs, query URLs allow clients to navigate along paths defined by the relationships of the Rapier specification without retrieving intermediate resources.
 The meaning of the first URL is "the resource that is referenced by the items property of the resource at `/todos`" — we are starting at `/todos` and following the `items` relationship declared in the relationships section.
 From this, we know that `http://example.org/xxxxx` and `http://example.org/todos/items` must be URLs for the same resource.
-Since the `id` value is immutable, many implementations will use the same URL for both the perma-link and the query URL in this case, but the API does not require this and clients should not count on it.
-If the query URL were based on a mutable property like `name` rather than `id`, the perma-link and the query URL would need to be different.
+An implementation may use the same URL for both the perma-link and the query URL in this case, but the API does not require this and clients should not count on it.
 The second URL template indicates that we can form a query URL by tacking the value of the `id` property of an `Item` on to the end of `todos/items/` to form a URL that will identify a single `Item`.
 We know from this and the example above that `http://example.org/yyyyy` and `http://example.org/todos/items/10293847` must be URLs for the same resource.
+Since the `id` value is immutable, an implementation may use the same URL for both the perma-link and the query URL in this case, but the API does not require this and clients should not count on it.
+If the query URL were based on a mutable property like `name` rather than `id`, the perma-link and the query URL would need to be different.
-Again, many implementations will use a single URL for both in this case since the `id` property is immutable, but clients should not count on this.
+Again, many implementations
+will use a single URL for both in this case since the `id` property is immutable, but clients should not count on this.

 You can POST items to `http://example.org/to-dos/items` to create new items, you can PATCH items to change them,